Azure/azure-c-shared-utility/c/testtools/umock_c/doc/umock_c.md

 MOCKABLE_FUNCTION shall be used to wrap function definition allow the user to declare a function that can be mocked.

 The macro shall generate a function signature in case ENABLE_MOCKS is not defined.

-If ENABLE_MOCKS is defined, MOCKABLE_FUNCTION shall generate all the boilerplate code needed by the macros in umock API to function to record the calls.
-Note: a lot of code (including function definitions and bodies, global variables (both static and extern).

 Example: